odk-x/docs/odkx-src/sync-endpoint.rst

 Using LDAP utils
 """""""""""""""""""""""""

   The ldap-service container has ldap-utils installed.
-If you'd prefer, you may use that toolset to administer the LDAP directory as well.
+If you'd prefer, you may use that tool set to administer the LDAP directory as well.
 Use this command to access them,

     .. code-block:: console

      $ docker exec $(docker ps -f "label=com.docker.swarm.service.name=${STACK_NAME}_sync" --format '{{.ID}}') <LDAPTOOL> <ARGS>

     The docker exec takes a container name and a command .
-The command is executed in the sepcified container .
+The command is executed in the specified container .

 .. _sync-endpoint-advanced: